organisciak/dissertation/document/4_posterior.md

 <!--For example, when providing opinion ratings it is possible to have different contexts of a 'good' or 'bad' rating, when tagging images there are more or less useful types of tags, and ...
 TODO: citations, final example -->
 Many tasks that assume an objective, correct contribution are nonetheless are subject to interpretation, especially in volunteered contributions where detailed codebooks are deterrents to casual contributions.
 Likewise, even when a task is subjective, where a contribution is understood to be related to each individual's tastes and opinion, there are still problems of reliability beyond differences of opinion.
-One person's definition of a 3-star opinion judgment or their threshold for what is needed to click an approving 'thumbs up' button might be different from another person's, even if their underlying opinions is identical.
+One person's definition of a 3-star opinion judgment or their threshold for what is needed to click an approving 'thumbs up' button might be different from another person's, even if their underlying opinions are identical.

 In the second of two research chapters, the proposed dissertation will investigate the issue of interpreting the human-introduced variance in already-collected metadata.
 This will